Homemade Samoas Cookies

 - Grab cookies from the freezer and dip each one in the chocolate to coat the bottom.
 Place cookies on the parchment and use remaining chocolate to drizzle over top the cookies.

-- Transfer cookies back into the freezer for 10-15 minutes to let the chocolate harden.
+- Transfer cookies back into the freezer (or fridge) for 10-15 minutes to let the chocolate harden.
 Once they’ve hardened you’ll be able to easily remove the cookies from the parchment paper.

 - If you want to enjoy right away, let them sit out on the counter for a few minutes.
 For enjoying later, store in a sealed container in the fridge for up to one week.